Corporate leaders plan new push on U.S. voting rights, will reconsider campaign donations

 All CEOs who participated in a poll during the call agreed they will re-evaluate political donations to candidates based on their track records on voting rights, while 48% said they might reconsider or reduce investments in states that restrict access to voting.
 Some one-quarter of CEOs refrained from voting on several questions in the poll.

-Georgia’s decision last month to strengthen identification requirements for absentee ballots and make it a misdemeanor to offer food and water to voters waiting in line, among other changes, prompted many U.S. companies, including Delta Air Lines Inc and Coca-Cola Co, to issue statements criticizing the law.
+Georgia’s decision last month to strengthen identification requirements for absentee ballots and make it a misdemeanor to offer food and water to voters waiting in line, among other changes, prompted many U.S. companies, including Delta Air Lines Inc (DAL.N) and Coca-Cola Co (KO.N), to issue statements criticizing the law.

 Major League Baseball pulled this year’s All-Star Game from Atlanta to protest the restrictions.